Coast Guard Cutter Healy crewmembers and scientists launch autonomous glider into Disko Bay

 |0

-This work, Coast Guard Cutter Healy crewmembers and scientists launch autonomous glider into Disko Bay [Image 4 of 4], by CPO Matthew Masaschi, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coast Guard Cutter Healy crewmembers and scientists launch autonomous glider into Disko Bay, by CPO Matthew Masaschi, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT